Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: Application to the optimal UAV circumnavigation problem

-where $r_d$ is the desired loiter radius around the target and $r_h=\sqrt{x_r^2+y_r^2}$ is the current loiter radius.

-Obviously, the UAV will circumnavigate around the target with the desired loiter radius as long as $e_r\to 0$ and $\eta\to 0$.
-To achieve this goal, the dynamics of $e_r$ and $\eta$ should be analyzed.
-Firstly, the dynamics of $e_r$ is obtained as
+where $r_d$ is the desired circumnavigation radius around the target and $r_h=\sqrt{x_r^2+y_r^2}$ represents the current circumnavigation radius.
+Note that the desired circumnavigation around the target is achieved if the conditions $e_r= 0$ and $\eta= 0$ are satisfied \cite{yu2020optimal}.
+Thus, to make the state $e_r$ and $\eta$ converge to zero, the dynamics of $e_r$ and $\eta$ will be analyzed first.
+The dynamics of $e_r$ is